Few things can strike fear into a person more than the blast of a tornado siren. An average of 1,200 tornadoes strike in the United States each year.

 Many stories have been told about dogs who paced and whined all day, and then a tornado or severe storm moved through.

-Take Champ, for example, an English setter from Nebraska who once saved his family’s life by sensing trouble and headed for the basement.
+Take Champ, for example, an English setter from Nebraska who once saved his family’s life by sensing trouble and heading for the basement.

 “He wouldn’t come out,” Brad Stickleman told CBS News in 2000.
 “We knew something was in the air.”